bsundahl1/Flex1553/docs/FlexIO_1553TX.md

 If you have never seen a state diagram before, this may look intimidating, but is really is fairly simple.
 Each circle represents a state.
 In FlexIO, each state is a shifter, and the state number is the number of the shifter used for that state.
-If hat already sounds confusing, just remember that when a shifter is in state machine mode, it is not used as a shifter, but as a 32-bit register to hold the configuration for that state.
+If that already sounds confusing, just remember that when a shifter is in state machine mode, it is not used as a shifter, but as a 32-bit register to hold the configuration for that state.